cbmi-group/projects/README.md

-# Computational Biology and Machine Intelligence Group at NLPR, INSTITUTE OF AUTOMATION, CHINESE ACADEMY OF SCIENCES
+# Computational Biology and Machine Intelligence Group

+CBMI at National Laboratory of Pattern Recognition, INSTITUTE OF AUTOMATION, CHINESE ACADEMY OF SCIENCES

 Code and data for projects developped at CBMI Group